 Tenesmus is a recurring, often painful urge to defecate—but no (or very little) stool passes.
-This is another potential sign of colon cancer.
+This is another one of the potential symptoms of colon cancer in women.

 Abdominal pain, bloating, and nausea are also potential signs of colon cancer in females.
-These symptoms can occur after you eat and can be so uncomfortable that they cause a reduction in food intake (and eventual weight loss).
+These possible colon cancer symptoms can occur after you eat and can be so uncomfortable that they cause a reduction in food intake (and eventual weight loss).

 Those occasional feelings of weakness and fatigue happen to us all.
 But if you’re often exhausted, even when you’ve gotten enough shut-eye, it’s worth bringing this up to your healthcare provider as this may be a sign of a health condition—including colon cancer.

-Sudden and unexplained weight loss is another one of the signs of colon cancer in women.
-So if you notice a sudden dip in the scale—and you’re not intentionally trying to lose weight—discuss this with your healthcare provider.
-It may be an indicator of colon cancer or some other health condition that should be treated.
+Sudden and unexplained weight loss is another symptom of colon cancer in women.
+So if you notice a sudden dip in the scale—and you’re not intentionally trying to lose weight—discuss this symptom with your healthcare provider.
+It may be an indicator of colon cancer or some other health condition that you as a patient should be treated for.

 When cancerous growths metastasize—spreading to other areas of the body—patients may experience various symptoms.
 Here’s a list of some possible symptoms based on the part of the body that the cancer has spread to.